Neats29/neats29.github.io/source/course/index.md

 date: 2020-10-21 18:51:37
 ---

-I'm building a small course to help you figure out what you truly want in life and how to get it.
+Over the years I've developed a system to identify what I truly want and how to get them.
+This has deeply enriched my life.
+Now, I'm distilling all of that to share it with you.

 👉 Please note, you will receive an email to confirm your subscription, and on Gmail it can go into you **promotions** inbox.